 3) Yeast needs a sugar source to activate such as sugar or honey.
 You can’t skip this step.

 4) We like to turn on the oven and crack the door just a little bit to warm our kitchen and help our dough raise.

 5) Keep your dough covered in bowl with a damp tea cloth over the top.

 6) Keep your surface and rolling pin well-floured while rolling out dough.

 7) Use a small rolling pin as you will need to get into tight quarters on a little 3 in x 3 inch circle.
-A special thank you to our dear friend Maggie, from Omnivores Cookbook who sent us a marble dim sum roller.
 You can find them on Amazon both wooden and marble.
 In a pinch, you can run up to your home depot or home center store and grab a round 2 cm Dowling cut in about 8 inches in length.

 8) Do not over stuff your Spicy Pan Fried Beef Bao because your skin to your bao may tear.

 9) Garlic chives rule however your easily accessible scallions or green onions are just as delicious in the beef filling.

 10) Keep your dough balls covered with a damp towel while you are rolling out, stuffing and crimping the other beef bao you are working on.
 If you do not do this, then the skin will get crackly.